Council Tax Appeals

 - Two months after the Council told you its decision

-You can also write to the local listings officer at:
+You can also write to the local Valuation Officer at:

-The listings officer is part of HM Revenue and Customs (HMRC).
+The Valuation Officer is part of HM Revenue and Customs (HMRC).

 - The balance between business and domestic use changes

 - Where you move into a new dwelling and become the taxpayer for that dwelling.
 Your appeal must be within six months (but if the same appeal has already been considered and determined by a Valuation Tribunal, it cannot be made again)

 - Where the Listing Officer has altered a list without a proposal having been made by a taxpayer

 - Where there has been a material increase or material reduction in the value of the dwelling.